The Spunky Curl Logo

 San Juan de Oriente

 Did you know Nicaragua is famous for its pottery?
 The small town of San Juan de Oriente specializes in five distinctive styles: utilitarian, traditional, pre-Columbian, geometric, and contemporary.
+If your luggage is already full, grab some packing supplies at Gonper Librerías Granada before shipping your package via DHL.
+Although expensive, our fragile items made it safely to the United States in less than a week!

 San Juan de Oriente is an easy day trip from Granada.
 Chicken buses leave from the Nueva Terminal de Buses a Rivas at the top of every hour during the day.
 The direct route takes approximately one hour.
 Make your way back to the highway (drop-off point) once you're ready to return.
-The fare is only $0.50 USD (18 NIO) each way!
+The fare is only $0.50 USD each way!

 Laguna de Apoyo

 The pristine water is refreshing and best enjoyed by floating in an inner tube!
 Kayaks, stand-up paddle boards, lounge chairs, and hammocks are available.
 The onsite bar and restaurant has a diverse menu with excellent cocktails.
+Bring a padlock if you would like to use the free lockers to store belongings.

 Masaya Volcano National Park

-Approximately 2,500 years ago, Masaya Volcano erupted causing the formation of a caldera (a massive depression which forms shortly after the emptying of a magma chamber).
+Approximately 2,500 years ago, Masaya Volcano erupted causing the formation of a caldera (huge depression which forms shortly after the emptying of a magma chamber).
 This rare phenomenon, often confused for a crater, is actually a type of collapsed sinkhole.
 Plumes of sulfur dioxide gas continually float up into the atmosphere creating a dramatic effect.

 Ometepe